 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)

 - Season the chicken legs: Clean and make a few cuts across each chicken drumstick.
 Season with salt and pepper.
 Refrigerate for 30 minutes.

 - Lemon garlic seasoning: Add all the ingredients to the chicken and rub the marinade thoroughly, reaching beneath the skin, too.
 Allow them to marinate in the refrigerator for a minimum of 2 hours.

 - Take the chicken legs out of the fridge 30 minutes before cooking.
 Chop the potatoes and sweet potatoes into wedges and add to the chicken legs.
 Mix until all potatoes are coated with the marinade.

-How to roast chicken legs and potatoes
+How to roast chicken drumsticks and potatoes

 Arrange the chicken legs, potatoes, and sweet potatoes on a sheet pan.
 (Remember to line it with parchment paper so cleaning becomes much easier.)

 Bake at 230°C/ 446°F for 30 to 35 minutes.
 You don’t have to flip the chicken or the potatoes.
 The potatoes get a little more browned on one side, it’s fine with me. (you can safely consider the pictures below as proof that it turns out fine.)
 So, unless you’re very particular about roasting the potatoes evenly, you can forget about the potatoes and chicken for the next 30 minutes.